juxor/afaq/markdown/secJ5.md

 minority.
 Calling for workers assemblies is not an anarchist tactic per se, we must add, but a working class one developed and used plenty of times by workers in struggle (indeed, it was how the current trade unions were created).
-It also puts the onus on the reformists unions by appealing directly to their members as workers and exposing their bureaucrat organisations and reformist politics by creating an effective alternative to them.
+It also puts the onus on the reformist unions by appealing directly to their members as workers and exposing their bureaucrat organisations and reformist politics by creating an effective alternative to them.

 A few anarchists reject the idea of Industrial Networks and instead support the idea of **_"rank and file"_** groups which aim to put pressure on the current trade unions to become more militant and democratic.
 Some even think that such groups can be used to reform the trade-unions into libertarian,